PasionMovil/veridis/site/wp-content/plugins/google-maps-widget/readme.txt

 6. Widget options - info & support

 == Changelog ==
+= 2.90 =
+* 2015/12/14
+* added option for donating
+* checked WP v4.4 compatibility

+= 2.85 =
+* 2015/12/02
+* enhancements in PHP

+= 2.80 =
+* 2015/11/18
+* fixed a big bug in JS (widget admin UI init)

+= 2.75 =
+* 2015/10/26
+* minor JS tweaks and bug fixes

+= 2.70 =
+* 2015/10/12
+* fixed a nasty bug with shortcode rendering (thanks Hey You!)
+* JS and CSS fixes for widget UI in the theme customizer

+= 2.66 =
+* 2015/10/05
+* minor bug fixes
+* we'll be soon removing all PO files from the plugin since the strings were merged into the official WP translate project

 = 2.60 =
 * 2015/08/31
 * added data validation on input fields